IndicoDataSolutions/virga/virga/_cli/templates/boilerplate/README.md

 ### 2. Generate a new project:

-  **For now, Virga is not publically published.
+  **For now, Virga is not publicly published.
 To run Virga commands, you must pip install it from this repo rather than PyPI.**

   ```sh
   python -m pip install "virga[cli] @ git+https://github.com/IndicoDataSolutions/virga.git"
   ```

   You can create a new project by running `virga new <NAME> [FLAGS]`.
 This command will generate a new project with the given flags.
-General command usage and descriptions of avaliable flags are available with `virga new --help`.
+General command usage and descriptions of available flags are available with `virga new --help`.

   See [plugin dependencies](#Plugin-dependencies) for some caveats.